Billy West (silent film actor): Developments behind the scenes

+Billy's brother, George West, was now working as general sales manager of West's own comedies.

 Ellen Burford (1890-1960) worked in the Billy West comedies through the end of 1917, and then advanced to dramatic roles in feature films.
 She adopted a new screen name, Ellen Cassity (later Ellen Cassidy).
 When Billy West signed with Emerald and prepared to move to Chicago, Mrs. West evidently didn't want to relocate and disrupt her promising Hollywood career.
 West was bound to honor his contract, and the couple soon divorced.

 West's original leading lady Ethelyn Gibson had replaced Burford in the King Bee shorts, and had stayed with him since.
 West married her.
 Former Chaplin assistant Chuck Reisner wrote and directed the Emerald shorts, and local boxer and wrestler Marty Cutler was hired as a comic foil.
 Interestingly, the two legal combatants in the Billy West lawsuit, Bulls Eye and Emerald, canceled each other out when both were absorbed by a new concern, R. C. Cropper's Reelcraft Pictures Corporation, in 1920.
 The Billy West series continued without interruption, with the genuine Billy West on the payroll, and Harry Mann returned to Universal.